-He hauled himself up, held his taut body in place with one forearm, and pushed the window open with the other.
-He reached forward into the room and tumbled inside.
-His heel rattled the frame, and his arm knocked a side table, causing a heavy wooden carving to bang onto the floor.
-Haskell grimaced and rubbed his head but remained still.
+Haskell hauled himself up, held his taut body in place with one forearm and pushed the window open with the other.
+He reached into the room and tumbled inside; his heel rattled the frame, and his arm knocked a side table, causing a heavy wood carving to bang across the floor.
+Haskell grimaced but remained still.

 Nothing stirred in the house.

-Haskell pulled himself up by the edge of a large mahogany desk.
-Ledgers were neatly stacked on the desktop, one slim volume open for review over morning mead.
-He rifled its drawers.
+He pulled himself up by the edge of a large mahogany desk.
+Ledgers were neatly stacked on the desktop, one slim volume open for morning review.
 Two wing-backed chairs faced the wide desk at a fastidious angle.
 In the half light, he could make out walls lined with glass-fronted bookshelves.
-The room conveyed wealth and authority.
-Only he could not find the bloody wealth.
+He rifled the desk drawers.

 “Where is it?” he hissed while rattling the last locked drawer.
 It had to be inside.
 He growled and swept the stack of ledgers to the floor.

 Haskell stalked to the wall, from which he took a long sword in a battered scabbard.
-He drew the weapon, pausing to admire its sharp, oiled blade in the pale moonlight, then worked its tip into the locked drawer.
+He drew the weapon, pausing to admire its sharp, oiled blade in the pale moonlight.
+He worked its tip into the locked drawer.

 “I don’t think grandfather would take kindly to you abusing his sword, Haskell; though he would approve your motive,” his older sister chided from the doorway.

 Haskell glanced up and frowned.
 Hilda’s dark braid trailed down the front of her fine silk nightgown.
-She gripped a long dagger in her right hand and looked more than ready to use it.
+Her face was hard, but her eyes sparkled with amusement, as if she were silently laughing at a private joke; they only undercut, very slightly, the cold precision she inherited from their father.
+It did not help that she gripped a long dagger in her right hand and looked more than ready to use it.